What is Warmachine?

 How warlocks control and interact with beasts is fundamentally different to how warcasters work with warjacks.
 The games are compatible, in that they use the same rules for movement and combat etcetera, and a Hordes army can play against a Warmachine army with no handicap on either side.

 What is a tabletop wargame?

 A tabletop wargame is a hobby where people collect armies of small miniature soldiers, paint them, and then play a game versus each other on a large table.
 During the game players take turns to move their miniatures and make 'combat actions'.
-The results of the combat actions are determined by rolling dice, with more elite models requiring a lower dice score to succeed (for instance, you roll 2 dice and an elite model may only need to get a total of 3 or higher to succeed, whereas a non-elite model might require a 7 or higher).
+Whether that action is successful is determined by rolling dice and comparing the attacker's accuracy statistic vs the target's defense statistic.

 Each player plays with an army made up of a variety of models, each with different abilities and skills.
 The elite models are better, but you must pay a higher 'points cost' to add it to your army.
 Both players' armies have an equal number of points at the beginning of the game.
 A model's points cost is not related to its real-world purchase cost.